Whose (misperceived) norms matter? Shifting norms of paternity leave take-up

 4. Organizational constraints: perceptions of whether replacing a worker on leave creates difficulties for the company.

-5. Perceived peer and managerial support: employees' (incentivized) best guess of (i) paternity leave take-up among peers similar to them (treatment group 1) and (ii) support for leave among managers (treatment group 2).
+5. Perceived peer and managerial support: employees' (incentivized) best guess of (i) paternity leave take-up among peers similar to them and (ii) the share of managers who believe that taking paternity leave does not have negative career consequences.

 Secondary Outcomes (explanation)